 Energy (oil and gas): industry sector overview

-Trends and developments in oil and gas
+Trends and developments in the oil and gas industry

 What it's like working in the oil and gas industry

-The highlights of a career in energy
+The highlights of a career in oil and gas

 - The diverse range of roles available.

 The oil and gas industry seeks graduates from the following disciplines: